dsternlicht/RESTool/README.md

 * ``color`` - A [color selector](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/color) yielding #RRGGBB hex value strings.
 Falls back to a simple text input on unsupported browsers.
 * ``select`` - This will render a select box.
 See [options](#options-array) and [optionSource](#optionsource-object) properties
 * ``array`` - Enter multiple values.
 POST and PUT page only.
+* ``file`` - A file-input form element, to upload files as `Content-Type: multipart/form-data`.
+All non-file form inputs will be sent as individual string values.
 * ``hidden`` - Set to true if you want the value to be sent but not to be editable.

 ###### ``options`` (array)